-Figure 131: Connecting to a deployment repository
+Figure 143: Connecting to a deployment repository

-- 5. To create a local deployment repository, click the Create Deployment Repository button, enter new repository parameters, and click Create. - 5.
-When finished, click Apply to save the changes and refresh the page.
+- 5. To create a local deployment repository, click the Create Deployment Repository button, enter new repository parameters, and click Create. - 6.
+To store Deploy configurations in a separate repository, not in Design repository, clear the Use Design Repository check box and provide required parameter values.